andrescosta/jobico-cloud/README.md

 ./cluster.sh new --nodes 3 --cpl 2 --services
 ```

-For more information, check [The cluster.sh commands reference](clustersh-command-reference)
+For more information, check [The cluster.sh commands reference](#clustersh-command-reference)

 ### Using a YAML file

-The cluster description can be also specified by in a YAML file to faciliate the automation scripts:
+The cluster description can also be specified in a YAML file to facilitate automation scripts:

 ```bash
 ./cluster.sh yaml [FILE NAME]